casaletto/alby.assemblyShellExtension/README.md

 # how do i run it?

-you don't run it, it's a plug in to explorer.
+you don't run it, it's a plug in to explorer

 - right click on a .net .exe or .dll in windows explorer
 - click properties